DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 ## Step 5: Downlinking Data

-The process should take a bit over three minutes and a half ($\frac{400 \text{images}}{2 images/s}$).
-Once that time is passed, lets downlink the analysis results.
+The process should take a bit over three minutes and a half.
+Once that time is passed, let's downlink the analysis results.
 Go to the **Commanding** Tab and select the *fileDownlink.SendFile*, and fill it with the arguments as shown below for the three files :

 ![](images/image.png)